marineLM/NeuMiss/README.md

 This repository contains the code to reproduce the experiments of the paper:

+__NeuMiss networks: differential programming for supervised learning with missing values.__

 The file **NeuMiss.yml** indicates the packages required as well as the versions used in our experiments.